MonteTW/bcit-linux-assignment3/README.md

 >we can disable a site by unlink the active symbolic link:
 >`unlink /etc/nginx/sites-enabled/index.conf`

-Check the server is working as you want by put the IP address of your droplet to a browser to make sure the page that display your system information is implemented
+Now, check the server is working as you want by put the IP address of your droplet to a browser to make sure the page that display your system information is implemented

 ## Step 8: `ufw` configuration
+>**==IMPORTANT==**
+>make sure you allow `ssh` and `http` before you run `sudo ufw enable` to enable the firewall

 Enable and start the service of `ufw`
 ```bash